speeduino/wiki.js/fi/speeduino_jarjestelman_komponentit.md

 ### Kampia- ja nokka-akselin anturit

 Nämä anturit ovat Speeduino järjestelmän toiminnan kannalta ne kaikista tärkeimmät.
-Arduinolle kulkevan signaalin tulee olla 0-5v kantti-muotoista aaltoa (kuvassa alla)
+Arduinolle kulkevan signaalin tulee olla 0-5v kantti-muotoista aaltoa (kuvassa alla), jonka tulee vastata hammaspyörän kuviota, joka pyörii kampi- tai nokka-akselin pyörintänopeudella.

-This is arguably the most important sensor for Speeduino to function correctly.
-The signal going to the Arduino must be a 0v-5v square wave series of pulses (shown below) representing teeth on a wheel running at crank (or cam) speed.
 Many Hall and 'opto' sensors meet this digital square-wave spec.
 If only a crankshaft trigger wheel is used (no cam signal), the crank wheel must have a 'missing' tooth in order to provide position information as well as the engine RPM.
 Tested missing-tooth wheels currently are 4-1, 12-1, 36-1 and 60-2.

 For all timing signal parsing options see the [Trigger Patterns and Decoders](/decoders) page.